 However, there’s a problem that many seniors face.
 As helpful as the Medi-Cal program can be for seniors who need financial assistance for nursing home care, benefits can be difficult for some seniors to obtain.
 Often, seniors have managed to squirrel away tidy sums of money, paid off residences, and accumulated other assets of value.
 Usually, the combined value of these assets is nowhere near what the individual needs to cover the costs of care – but it can easily be more than enough to disqualify that person from Medi-Cal eligibility.

 Medi-Cal planning can provide a strategy that allows seniors to keep those assets without sacrificing access to the benefits they need for their nursing home stay.
-The Law Office of Roy W. Litherland can help seniors with this Medi-Cal planning, and create a unique plan to address their needs.
-If you’d like to receive your free Medi-Cal consultation, call (408) 356-9200 in Campbell or (831) 476-2400 in Aptos today.
+The Litherland, Kennedy & Associates, APC, Attorneys at Law can help seniors with this Medi-Cal planning, and create a unique plan to address their needs.
+If you’d like to receive your free Medi-Cal consultation, call (408) 356-9200 in Campbell today.
 We’ll be happy to help answer your questions, including:

 - Why is Medi-Cal so vital?

 - When is the right time for me to start Medi-Cal planning?

 - How can a California Medi-Cal planning attorney help me?

 Nursing home costs have skyrocketed in recent decades, with rooms in California averaging more than $90,000 each year.
 Seniors seldom have the means to pay for this care on their own, especially if they anticipate a stay lasting more than a few months.
 Seniors who used their own assets to pay for care would routinely find themselves impoverished in short order, reliant on government benefits for their survival, and left with no financial legacy to leave for their loved ones.